Usheninte/htmlpoems/README.md

 but i fall for i am weak
 i beg when i should preach
 stutter when i could teach
-the blind of hell's true peak
+the blind, of hell's true peak

 _
 [@ POETRIQUE](http://instagram.com/poetrique)